 (4) Regulations made pursuant to this section may also require that the surface burning time of any article of clothing, textile, fabric or other goods to which a product information standard applies shall be not less that such minimum time as is thereby prescribed, may require that a person shall not, in trade or commerce, supply any goods to which the regulations relate unless the surface burning time of the goods exceeds the minimum time prescribed in respect of those goods and may provide for and prescribe penalties for contravention of the regulations.

-(5) In this section, “specified” means specified in the regulations.
+(5) In this section, specified means specified in the regulations.

 [Section 59 amended by No. 74 of 2003 s.
 53(4).]